1946 Italian general election: By constituency

-Maps

 Referendum

 Together with the election, a constitutional referendum took place.
 Italian electors chose whether to continue the reign of Umberto II of Italy or turn Italy into a republic.
 While all regions of northern Italy as far as Tuscany and Marches gave a majority to the republic, all regions of southern Italy to Lazio and Abruzzo voted to maintain the monarchy.